rufousJr/warpwoofwimble/content/pages/Ys/monkeyandbear.md

 	> bear shed the mantle of her
 	> diluvian shoulders

-The phrase "a land of milk and honey" comes from the book of Exodus (33:3), as a description of the Promised Land of the Israelites.
-The word 'diluvian' is sometimes used as an adjectival form of the Great Flood, described in Genesis 7--8.
+The phrase "a land of milk and honey" comes from *Exodus 33:3*, as a description of the Promised Land of the Israelites.
+The word 'diluvian' is sometimes used as an adjectival form of the Great Flood, described in *Genesis 7--8*.

 ## Idiom ##